How to buy OZ Minerals (OZL) shares

 OZ Minerals share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while OZ Minerals's is 1.3054.
-This would suggest that OZ Minerals's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while OZ Minerals's is 1.0827.
+This would suggest that OZ Minerals's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 OZ Minerals overview